 |Square Bar||Round Bar / Dowel||Plate||Angle||PVC / Tubing|

-Cutting PVC with a 24-TPI blade seemed just as efficient as using a 18-TPI blade.
+Cutting PVC with a 24-TPI blade seems just as efficient as using a 18-TPI blade.

-A 32-TPI blade is the ideal choice when cutting the thinnest of materials.
+A 32-TPI blade is the ideal choice for fine cuts and thin materials.

 |Square Bar||Round Bar / Dowel||Plate||Angle||Tubing|